sugarlabs/musicblocks/Docs/guide/README.md

 ![widget](./mode6.svg "phrase maker block")

-The *Save* button exports a stack of blocks representing the mode that can be used inside the *Phrase maker* block.
+The *Save* button creates an *Action* block (with the mode name) and a *Define Mode* block on the workspace.
+The *Action* block contains the mode pattern and can be used with the *Phrase Maker* block or any pitch stack.
+The *Define Mode* block registers the custom mode so it can be used with the *Set Key* block.
 [RUN LIVE](https://musicblocks.sugarlabs.org/index.html?id=1725877046734200&run=True)

 ### <a name="meters">4.5 Meters</a>